 My personal favorite is powering devices from body heat.
 Thermoelectric generators convert temperature differences directly into electricity through a phenomenon called the seebeck effect.
 Unfortunately, I do not think they generate a lot of power but the idea of powering a device with your own body energy sounds very cool to me.

-Super capacitors could be used as a future batterie.
+Supercapacitors could be used as a future battery.
 They fully charge almost instantly and as far as I know, they do not have the life span limitations of other batteries.
-I have used them in some of my arduino projects to power little circuits.
+I have used them in some of my Arduino projects to power little circuits.
 They seem to work well for small stuff.
-The down side is they do not hold as much power for their size.
-Maybe with advancements in nano technology, someone will solve that problem.
+The downside is they do not hold as much power for their size.
+Maybe with advancements in nanotechnology, someone will solve that problem.

 There is also this new stretchable biofuel cells.
 They make electricity from sweat.
 Workout tracking devices could use something like this.
 But it would not be any good for the people that are not sweating.